 Long-term care nursing homes include both public and licensed private nursing homes, as well as, licensed nursing beds in private combined nursing facilities.

-There are nine public nursing facilities located across the province:
+There are nine public nursing facilities and nine private nursing homes located across the province:

 |Location||Public nursing facility